Neill3d/MoPlugs/README.md

  Once I've done a code refactoring and move some part of code out of OR SDK (MotionBuilder) dependencies https://github.com/Neill3d/MoPlugs_Framework

+#### Motion Code Library ####

+ That's a shared classes based on MoPlugs Framework but extends it specificly for MotionBuilder tasks.

+Code and project is inside MotionCodeLibrary folder in the repository.

 #### glew ####
  The OpenGL Extension Wrangler Library